formkit/docs-content/essentials/validation.md

 - **Synchronous** - all [available rules](#available-rules) are synchronous and not debounced.
 - **Blocking** - all validation rules produce [blocking messages](/advanced/core#message-store) which prevent form submission.

 All of the above features can be modified when declaring your rules by using "hinting".
-Rule hints are small modifier characters you append to the beginning of a rule declaration to change its default behavior.
+Rule hints are small modifier characters you append to the beginning of a rule declaration to change its default behavior:

 | Hint    | Name                        | Description                                                                              |
 | ------- | --------------------------- | ---------------------------------------------------------------------------------------- |